dadoonet/dadoonet.github.io/source/_posts/2016-07-27-creating-a-plugin-for-elasticsearch-5-dot-0-using-maven.markdown

 Note that we are filtering `plugin-descriptor.properties` file which means that at package time all Maven placeholders will be replaced by their needed values.

-In `pom.xml`, we don't want to add this file in classes so we tell that to Maven:
+We don't want to add this file in our JAR so we tell that to Maven in the `pom.xml`:

 ```
 <build>